JanneMattila/azure-policy-demo/route-table/README.md

-# Mandatory route tables example
+# Mandatory route example

 ![Routing table policy view](https://user-images.githubusercontent.com/2357647/147681206-4fdafc63-81ed-4f55-9079-8a366f675cc6.png)

-This example validates that mandatory routes are part of the route table.
+This example Azure Policy audits that mandatory routes are part of the route table.

-Follow step-by-step instructions from [deploy.ps1](deploy.ps1).
+Follow step-by-step deployment instructions from [deploy.ps1](deploy.ps1).

-Azure Policy logic:
+Implemented Azure Policy logic:

 - Filter on type `RouteTables`
 - Filter on specific route tables based on naming convention e.g., `*important-rt`
   - You want to apply this to specific `RouteTable` and not all
+  - You can use `*` to provide `like` type of match e.g., `*name` matches `my-name`
 - Validate that all defined rules are found
-  - You define your mandatory `Routes` and check if some of the routes are missing
+  - You define your mandatory `Routes` and check if some of the routes are missing.
+    E.g., You have 3 mandatory routes so if you find less than 3 mandatory routes in your route table then that is incorrectly managed route table

-If all the above conditions are met, then policy causes `Audit` event.
+If all the above conditions are in-place, then policy causes `Audit` event.

 Here is example of mandatory routes configuration: